 According to BDO’s 2021 Financial Services Digital Transformation Survey, the impacts of COVID-19 are changing customer behavior and redefining business for the long term.
 Small and medium businesses (SMBs) are actively looking for access to capital and discovering that they have more options than ever.

 SMB lending will revolve around three critical capabilities — efficiency, flexibility, and responsiveness — as this landscape quickly evolves.
-Here’s how lenders can create capacity in these areas and thrive in a post-pandemic world.
+Here’s how lenders can create capacity in these areas and thrive in a post-pandemic world with lending automation.

-Efficient lending processes attract talent and increase revenue
+Efficient SMB lending processes attract talent and increase revenue

 Not long ago, when SMB lenders wanted to scale their businesses, they simply hired more loan originators and underwriters.
 Recruiting those professionals is more challenging than it once was, however, and talented lenders want the opportunity to fund more loans.
 To attract them, lenders will have to make the SMB lending process more efficient.